yandex-cloud/docs/en/datalens/quickstart.md

 1. In the window that opens, click **Select**.
 1. Select the **Sales map** chart.
 This will automatically fill in the **Name** field.
 1. Click **Add**.
-1. In a similar manner, add the **Sales by category** and **Sales by week** charts.
+1. Repeat the steps to add the **Sales by category** and the **Sales by week** charts.
 1. Position the charts on the dashboard however you like.

 ## Add a selector to the dashboard {#add-selectors}

-[Selector](concepts/dashboard.md#selector) is the filter applied to charts on your dashboard.
-Let's add a selector for choosing an order period.
+[Selector](concepts/dashboard.md#selector) is a filter that affects query results on its linked widgets.
+We will add a calendar selector to choose the period of orders.

 1. Click **Add** and choose **Selector**.
 1. Add the calendar selector for the order date.
    1. Select the created dataset.
    1. Select the **order_creation_date** field.
    1. This will automatically fill in the **Name** field.
-To show the selector's name on the dashboard, enable the option next to the selector title under **Appearance**.
+Click the **Show** checkbox next to the selector title.
    1. Select the **Calendar** type.
    1. Enable **Range**.
    1. Click **Add**.